 If you think an employer has discriminated against you in a reference you can make an employment tribunal claim.

 You need to let Acas know you’re going to make a claim.
-They will offer you the option of ‘early conciliation’ to try and resolve the issue without going to a tribunal.
+We will offer you the option of ‘early conciliation’ to try and resolve the issue without going to a tribunal.

 You usually need to start a claim within 3 months of the date the discrimination happened.